Skip to main content

 About

-A Federal Highway Administration (FHWA) grant for $33,200,100 was announced on Dec.
-20, 2024.
+A Federal Highway Administration (FHWA) grant for $33,200,100 was announced in Dec.
+2024 and funding was released in June 2026.
 The grant award will allow ODOT to construct a wildlife crossing over Interstate 5 in southern Oregon in the Cascade-Siskiyou National Monument.
 This will be the first wildlife overcrossing for Oregon and for the entire stretch of I-5 between Mexico and Canada.

 The project team reviewed multiple I-5 locations for possible sites for a wildlife crossing.
 The Mariposa Preserve at milepost 1.7 was identified as a priority based on need, funding and constructability.